 02 of 05

 Electric leaf blowers have distinct advantages and disadvantages when compared to gas-powered models.
 Leaf blowers / vacs are often the first leaf-removal option people try when they are tired of raking leaves.
-Leaf blowers and vacuums are cheaper than some of the options presented below, but are also more work.
+Leaf blowers and vacuums are cheaper than some of the options presented below, but they are also more work.

 03 of 05